“Look at that bitch.”

-My godfather Scott (he’s a vampire, but not one of the creepy ones, he’s just a moocher who lives in our basement) pointed accusingly at the woman on the television - Ann Creedy, news anchor/journalist, who has the dubious honor of sporting the worst platinum-bleached news-cut this reality has ever seen.
+My godfather Scott (he’s a vampire†[See Appendix A: Vampires], but not one of the creepy ones, he’s just a moocher who lives in our basement) pointed accusingly at the woman on the television - Ann Creedy, news anchor and journalist, who has the dubious honor of sporting the worst platinum-bleached news-cut this reality has ever seen.
 I can’t even describe it properly because words fail me every time I look at it.
-Scott and I were sitting on the couch avidly watching the news, which is codeword for being lazy.
-He was the one who was actually watching it; I was just sitting there.
-A report by Ann about a protest in Alabama for something had gotten me in a weirdly pensive mood, thinking about life, the world, the nature of magic, and the stupidity of it all.
+Scott and I were sitting on the couch avidly watching the news.
+He was the one who was actually watching it; I was just sitting there ruminating.
+A report by Ann about a protest in Alabama for something had gotten me in a weirdly pensive mood, thinking about life, the world, the nature of magic†[See Appendix A: Magic], and the rampant stupidity of humanity.

 Sometimes, I worry that I think too much.